bhakuni27/Unique-Face-Count/README.md

 # Unique Face Count

 This is an example application to count the number of people appearing in a video frame.
 The input can be from a webcam or a video file.
-If the input is webcam, it displays the results in a new window frame in real time and if the input is a video file, then it creates another video file with the name as _**output.mp4**_ which reflects the results of the corresponding input video file.
+If the input is a webcam, it displays the results in a new window frame in real-time and if the input is a video file, then it creates another video file with the name as _**output.mp4**_ which reflects the results of the corresponding input video file.

 ## Prerequisites